mozilla/ichnaea/docs/deploy.rst

     curl -H "X-Forwarded-For: 81.2.69.192" \
         http://localhost:8000/v1/geolocate?key=test

+Change the command if you used a name other that ``test`` for a first API key in the :ref:`database-setup`.

 This should produce output like::

     {"location": {"lat": 51.5142, "lng": -0.0931}

-Test this with different IP addresses like `8.8.8.8` to make sure the database file was picked up correctly.
+Test this with different IP addresses like ``8.8.8.8`` to make sure the database file was picked up correctly.